 Assessing an application for a taxi driver licence

-To get a taxi driver licence (TDL) you need to complete the required theory and practical test or periodic training, send a medical if required, a criminal records check and have the right to work in the UK.
+To get a taxi driver licence (TDL) you need to pass the theory and practical taxi driver tests or have finished the necessary periodic training, send a medical if needed, a criminal records check and have the right to work in the UK.

 Guidelines for assessment